tonethar/IGME-330-Fall-2021/weekly/week-02B-notes.md

   - Clicking the "Load Viking Info" button will load and display the contents of the **viking-facts.txt** file
   - You will create a `loadTextXHR()` helper function named that accepts 2 parameters - `url` and `callback`
     - `url` is the path to the file you want to download with `XHR`
-    - `callback` is the function you want to have called when the file has downloaded
+    - `callback` is the function you want to have called when the file has downloaded.
+This callback function will update the appropriate part of the page with the downloaded HTML fragment
   - the two buttons in the screenshot below are both calling the same `loadTextXHR()` function, but passing in different values for the 2 parameters